-Private Server - client-side license acquisition is administered by the Private License Service of an Altium Infrastructure Server - a free, on-premise server that provides remote Altium product installation and license management.
+Private Server - client-side license acquisition is administered by the Private License Service of an Altium Infrastructure Server, which is a free, on-premise server that provides remote Altium product installation and license management.

 Facilitating the ability to enhance your Altium Designer instance, customization of the software is made possible through the concept of Extensions.
 This is a key concept of the system to understand.
-An extension is effectively an add-on to the software, providing extended features and functionality.
-A core set of features and functions are installed and handled transparently as part of the initial install, referred to as System Resources.
-In addition, Optional Extensions are available - packets of functionality that are optionally installed or removed by the user as required.
+An extension is effectively an add-on to the software that provides extended features and functionality.
+A core set of features and functions are installed and handled transparently as part of the initial installation, referred to as System Resources.
+In addition, Optional Extensions are available, which are packets of functionality that are optionally installed or removed by the user as required.
 It is the extension concept that enables the installation to be handcrafted in accordance with design needs.

-And inherent to the Altium Developer extension is the dedicated Developer Interface - the user interface for manging custom extensions.
-Part of this interface is a publishing feature that enables you to share those extensions securely with a wider audience through release to a global repository of extensions (a Global Extensions Gallery, if you will).
-This is a cloud-based Altium Repository and opens up the possibility for third party developers to offer and trade extensions for Altium Designer, through secure distribution, licensing, and installation of the extensions they craft.
+And inherent to the Altium Developer extension is the dedicated Developer Interface, which is the user interface for managing custom extensions.
+Part of this interface is a publishing feature that enables you to share those extensions securely with a wider audience through release to a global repository of extensions (a global extensions gallery, if you will).
+This is a cloud-based Altium repository and opens up the possibility for third-party developers to offer and trade extensions for Altium Designer through secure distribution, licensing, and installation of the extensions they craft.